Colder Weather, Warmer Sheets

 - Put your hand up to the windows and doors.
 If there is a draft of cold air at the bottom, make a stop to the local hardware store to buy a draft stopper or weather stripping to keep out the draft.

 - Run a vaporizer or humidifier in the bedroom to make the room feel warmer and add moisture to the dry winter air.
-Some research shows that humidifiers also help with making a room less susceptible to breeding the flu virus.

 - Stick a couple warm water bottles at the foot of your bed and be sure to slip on a clean, dry pair of socks before getting under the covers.
 Nothing is worse when you're trying to relax than cold toes.